18 THINGS YOU SHOULD KNOW BEFORE BUYING A HOUSE IN THAILAND

 1. THAI LAND TITLE DEEDS

 Always ask to see a copy of the land title deed (Chanote); or, better, ask to see the original, if possible.
 Ask your real estate agent to read the last line on the back of the title deed to ensure that the home belongs to the person actually selling the property.
 You can do this even before you engage a lawyer, as it will only take a few seconds.
 If you’re seriously considering purchasing a property, it is always recommended that you engage a reputable lawyer once your offer has been accepted by the Seller.
 A good rule of thumb is to stay away from complicated and potentially messy sales.
-And if the deal sounds too good to be true, it most likely is: get a lawyer to take a look at the title deed, the sale contract, the lease contract (if applicable), and all other documents to ensure that you and your investment are protected.
+We always recommend that you engage a lawyer to perform due diligence on the title deed and all other documents to ensure that your potential investment is a safe one.

 2. STRUCTURE OF A CONCRETE HOUSE IN THAILAND